Highly Trained and Experienced Mental Health Team

 Specialties: Adults, Adolescents, Children, and Families

 Gail received her Bachelor of Arts degree in Psychology in 1995 from Meredith College and her Master of Arts degree in Psychology from the University of North Carolina at Wilmington in 2000.
-Prior to joining Carolina Psychological Health Services in June 2006, Gail gained experience working in crisis intervention with HopeLine, Inc. in Raleigh, NC.
-She also worked with the NC Department of Correction as a psychologist at Central Prison in Raleigh, NC and Pender Correctional Institution in Burgaw, NC.
-Gail served as the executive director of the psychiatric emergency response team in San Diego, CA. She has experience working with adults, adolescents, children, and families.
-She received licensure as a psychological associate in 2000 and is certified as a health services provider.
+Before joining Carolina Psychological Health Services in June 2006, Gail gained experience working in crisis intervention with HopeLine, Inc. in Raleigh, NC.
+She also worked with the N.C.
+Department of Public Safety as a psychologist at Central Prison in Raleigh, NC, and at Pender Correctional Institution in Burgaw, NC.
+Gail served as the Executive Director of the Psychiatric Emergency Response Team (PERT), Inc. in San Diego, CA, which trained law enforcement agencies to better respond to emergency calls involving mental health issues, as well as provided clinicians to partner with law enforcement officers during emergency calls.
+She works with adults, adolescents, children, and families, utilizing cognitive-behavioral therapeutic strategies.
+She received licensure as a psychological associate in 2000 and is a certified Health Services Provider.

 Education: BA in Psychology; MA in Clinical Psychology; Advanced Training in Marriage and Family Therapy

 Specialties: Depression, Anxiety, PTSD, Parenting Issues, Children and Adolescents with Sexual Behavior Problems, Sexual Abuse